 On Tuesday, I got to spend the day hanging out with a bunch of my favorite folks talking about SQL Server.
 What could be better?
 Later, I went by the PASS volunteer appreciation event to shake a few hands, followed by an after-hours trip to that karaoke favorite, Bush Garden.

 I stopped by the keynote for a bit to listen to Bill Graziano’s opening remarks.
 I stepped out to meet my friend Steve Jones for coffee, and ended up meeting up with about a dozen other folks as we chatted.
-I caught up with a couple of my Artis Consulting colleagues, and was off to take part in a book signing at the PASS bookstore.
+I caught up with a couple of colleagues from my office, and was off to take part in a book signing at the PASS bookstore.
 We got to chat with a few dozen folks (and managed to sell out all of the copies of our book at the bookstore!) in the hour or so we were there.

 I sat in on the session by Matthew Roche and Matt Masson on enterprise information management (EIM).
 I was particularly interested in the DQS portion of the presentation, and I was glad to learn a couple of new things about the product.
 Later, I stopped by the SQL Clinic to say hello to some of the folks from Microsoft.
 The vendor reception followed next door, where I did a little more networking and perhaps even some recruiting.